 - Completion of two years of post-degree supervised experience as an MFT.

-- Includes a minimum of 3,200 hours of marriage and family therapy services.
+- Includes a minimum of 3,200 hours of marriage and family therapy services, at least 1,600 under direct supervision acceptable by Board.

 - 500 hours of couple and family therapy, 500 hours of individual therapy